QuiCM/ScrapMetal/README.md

 # ScrapMetal

-ScrapMetal is a Discord bot stack built in five (and a bit) pieces
+ScrapMetal is a Discord bot stack built in four (and a bit) pieces

 ## Components
 #### **SpeakEasy** - the communication library